saraozn/tp/docs/UserGuide.md

 Matching your properties successfully will output a similar message as matching your customers.

 ### General Features

 [Back to Table of Contents](#table-of-contents)

+Want to start fresh and clear all your existing data?
+Exit the application?
+Or in need of assistance?
+Read the follow section to find out more about our `clear`, `exit` and `help` feature.

 #### Clear the data in the application: `clear`

 Resets all data in the application. (i.e. Deletes all entries in your Customer List and Property List)